gsdenys/tic-tac-toe/README.md

 # Tic-Tac-Toe Smart Contract

 > _This is an implementation based on [EOSIO Development Tutorials](https://developers.eos.io/welcome/v2.1/tutorials/tic-tac-toe-game-smart-contract-single-node).
-Navigete to the page to more details._
+Navigate to the page to more details._

 This smart contract contains the tic-tac-toe game logic that runs over an AntelopeIO blockchain network.
-This version was concebed to runs over a single node, that means the players needs execute operation in the same network node.
+This version was conceived to runs over a single node, that means the players needs execute operation in the same network node.

 ## Game Logic